David S Carter

-David S. Carter is an librarian at the University of Michigan Art, Architecture & Engineering Library, where he serves as the Coordinator for Reference Services; librarian for the Computer & Video Game Archive; selector for Comics & Graphic Novels; and Programming Librarian.
-Dave does work in reference, collection development, bibliographic instruction, and Library 2.0; and supervises the graduate students in the library’s University Library Associates program.
-From 2002-2013 Dave was the library's liaison and subject specialist for electrical engineering and camputer science.
+David S. Carter is an librarian at the University of Michigan, where he serves as a Co-coordinator for Ask a Librarian; Computer & Video Game Archivist; and selector for Comics & Graphic Novels.
+Dave has done work in reference, collection development, bibliographic instruction, and Library 2.0; and supervised graduate students in the library’s University Library Associates program.
+From 2002-2013 Dave was the library's liaison and subject specialist for electrical engineering and computer science.

-Dave was previously the Director of the Internet Public Library (IPL) and a Lecturer at the University of Michigan's School of Information, where he taught classes on digital librarianship and on information resources in the sciences.
-Dave previously served as Head of Collection Development for the IPL and was involved with numerous initiatives regarding collecting and cataloging Internet resources from a service perspective.
-Prior to that, Dave was the Reference Coordinator for IPL, where he helped establish the first reference question service available to the general public in an Internet setting.
-Dave has worked with the Alliance for Community Technology (ACT) and librarians with the American Indian Higher Education Council (AIHEC) in setting up an AIHEC Virtual Library.
-Dave has also done contract work with a major automobile manufacturer, helping that company establish a Web-based Intranet system.
-Before helping found the IPL, Dave worked as a Library Associate at the University of Michigan Engineering Library, where he performed reference services, did collection development, and helped initiate the library's World-Wide Web services.
-In addition to being a librarian, Dave is also trained as an electrical engineer, specializing in optics and radiowaves.
+Dave was previously the Director of the Internet Public Library (IPL) and a Lecturer at U-M's School of Information, where he taught classes on digital librarianship and on information resources in the sciences.
+At IPL, Dave was involved with numerous initiatives regarding collecting and cataloging Internet resources from a service perspective and helped establish the first reference question service available to the general public on the Internet.
+Dave worked with librarians with the American Indian Higher Education Council (AIHEC) in setting up an AIHEC Virtual Library.
+Before helping found the IPL, Dave worked as a Library Associate at the U-M Engineering Library, where he helped initiate the library's World-Wide Web services.
+Dave is also trained as an electrical engineer, specializing in optics and radiowaves.